aarushi-das2/moose2026hackathon/README.md

 - whether sustained oscillation criteria are satisfied.

 Step 9 — Phase-specific suppression analysis (The final model also evaluates suppression specifically during the phase in which the opposing population is dominant.
 This directly evaluates reciprocal suppression.)
-Step 10 — Mechanistic ablation (The adaptation parameter is removed: b0 = 0 while keeping the rest of the model unchanged.The purpose is to determine whether adaptation is required for sustained alternation.)
+Step 10 — Mechanistic ablation (The adaptation parameter is removed: b0 = 0 while keeping the rest of the model unchanged.
+The purpose is to determine whether adaptation is required for sustained alternation.)
 Step 11 — Robustness validation
 Evaluates the model under additional conditions, including:
 - independent random seeds